Skip to content

 Upper Spencer Gulf

 Spanning Port Pirie, Port Augusta and Whyalla, the Upper Spencer Gulf is home to working families, working dogs, and the long open spaces that both help and hurt dog behaviour.
-I work in-home across the entire USG from my Crystal Brook base.
+I run regular in-person consultation days across the whole USG from my Crystal Brook base — with bookings grouped together for the longer Whyalla and Port Augusta trips so the drive carries multiple cases.

 Regional SA